Unfortunately, Internet Explorer is an outdated browser and we do not currently support it.

 Simply meeting the benchmark of an existing design in these aspects is more than sufficient to be comfortable that changes are having the desired effect.
 However, what is concerning is that these structural and visual tweaks came at the expense of how different the brand ultimately seemed versus competitors.

 The hygiene foil’s removal (something which provided both functional and emotional benefits — not to mention being a distinctive branding property) together with the shift to a slim can format, resulted in the new pack losing its core point of difference.

 Going back to the original question we sought to answer with the research — is this a change Sanpellegrino needed to make?

 Reading between the lines of the redesign’s objectives, Sanpellegrino successfully delivered across many key opportunity areas.
 But what often gets lost in the pursuit of modernization and staying atop of design trends is the role tradition, authenticity, and provenance plays in a brand’s success.

 And it’s in this respect where Sanpellegrino has seemingly missed the mark.
-Yes, the brand stands to win more design rewards, and yes, the Sanpellegrino team can now feel more at ease seeing their product on-shelf alongside trendier newcomers.
+Yes, the brand stands to win more design awards, and yes, the Sanpellegrino team can now feel more at ease seeing their product on-shelf alongside trendier newcomers.
 But how this carries-over to the consumer experience is where a gap exists, with the design overhaul not delivering quite as strongly on a number of key purchase drivers.